 The Royal Mint operates as a government owned company, meeting agreed financial targets and providing a return to the UK government.

-For an in-depth look at the history of coin minting in Great Britain, and the Royal Mint, click here.
+Read an in-depth look at the history of coin minting in Great Britain, and The Royal Mint.

 Royal Mint Bullion

-The Royal Mint produces high quality, LBMA approved gold and silver bullion, at a fineness of 916.7 (22ct) or higher.
-Bullion coins produced by the Royal Mint are recognised across the globe and can easily be traded on both their metal content and reputation.
+The Royal Mint produces high quality gold and silver coins, at a fineness of 916.7 (22ct) or higher, and are an LBMA-approved refiner.
+Bullion coins produced by The Royal Mint are recognised across the globe and can easily be traded on both their metal content and reputation

 Royal Mint Coins